-In fact – turning a part-time, hobby blog into an income-generating asset is fairly common with a bit of luck and some hard work.
+In fact – turning a part-time, hobby blog or website into an income-generating asset is fairly common with a bit of luck and some hard work.

 Keep in mind that the strategies listed below range from easy and passive, to the ones which require a TON of on-going work (so make sure you pick something that suits your site and lifestyle preferences).

 There are 33 total tips in this guide, but let’s start with the ten most popular (and predictable) site monetization tips.

 10 Most Common Ways to Make Money with Your Website